November 27, 2019

 Plan ahead based on what you know.

-With schedule and other information changing daily — sometimes hourly — it’s easy to feel overwhelmed about the best way to plan for what’s ahead.
-Avoid the temptation to spend too much time on the hypothetical, and work from what you *know* as much as possible.
+With schedules and information changing daily — sometimes hourly — it’s easy to feel overwhelmed about the best way to plan for what’s ahead.
+Avoid the temptation to spend too much time on the hypothetical, and work from what you know as much as possible.
 Make a list of reliable sources to check each day to glean accurate, updated information about the dates and times of the hearings.
-Maybe this is a regular check-in with your local news/programming team, the website itself, or information shared daily with your station from NPR.
+Maybe this is a regular check-in with your local news/programming team or information shared daily with your station from NPR.
 If you are transitioning from a live-coverage to a regular-programming footprint or vice versa, make a checklist of items that must be done to prepare for successful sales and traffic operations the next day.
 Don’t rely on your memory.

 Connect it back to what we do.

-One thing this process shows us all is how much our listeners value our coverage and how important we are to our communities.
-Any way you can find to transfer this appreciation to your sponsors will go a long way toward making them stick with you.
-Please share what you’re doing; it could help your public radio colleagues.
-After all, we’re in this together!
+Major news events remind us all how much our listeners value our coverage and how important we are to our communities.
+Transferring this appreciation to your sponsors will go a long way toward making them stick with you.

 Author